calaldees/teachingWorkshops/teacherTraining/whatIsEducation.md

 2. I need to be able to see your reflections
 3. I would like to see an example of your capturing a 60 second video and sharing it with the group

+TASK: Can anyone share a 60 second video of their workflow now?
+Link in the chat for us to watch?

 * Blackboard Wiki
 * Blackboard Blog
 * [Kaltura](https://learn.canterbury.ac.uk/webapps/osv-kaltura-BBLEARN/jsp/myMediaLTI.jsp)